dodgerogers/nucleus-core-ruby/README.md

 end
 ```

-6. We want to support as many frameworks as possible so tell us about it!
+We want to support as many frameworks as possible so tell us about it!

 ### How to Implement Business Logic

-`Policies` have access to the client, entity, and should return a boolean.
+`Policies` have access to the accessing user, entity, and should return a boolean.

 ```ruby
 class OrderPolicy < NucleusCore::Policy